andreascaffidi/ing-sw-2022-tagliatti-zanon-scaffidi/README.md

 ## Run the JAR

+**NOTE THAT:**
-**NOTE THAT: if you use a pre-compiled JAR make sure the OS is the same of your PC.**
+-If you use a pre-compiled JAR make sure the OS is the same of your PC.
+-Colors in CLI may doesn't work on certain terminals, please refer to [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701?hl=it-it&gl=IT) for Windows and Terminal for macOS.

 #### Run the Server: